 What's The Difference Between Vitamins and Supplements?

-The main difference between vitamins and supplements is that vitamins are micronutrients we get from food, whereas nutritional supplements are to "supplement" your diet, giving you essential nutrients that you may miss if you don't have a diet complete in all essentials.
+The main difference between vitamins and supplements is that vitamins are micronutrients we get from food, whereas nutritional supplements are meant to "supplement" your diet, giving you nutrients that you may miss if you don't have a complete diet of all essentials.

 Vitamins | Supplements |

-As you can see in the above table, vitamins can be a type of supplement when taken as part of the diet and different from conventional food.
+Vitamins can be a type of supplement when taken as part of the diet and are different from conventional food.
 They are essential for normal cell function, growth, and development.
 There are 13 essential vitamins, and each of them is required for the body to work properly.

-Supplements cover a more broad classification of products and are taken in many forms, including tablets, capsules, soft gels, gel caps, powders, bars, gummies, and liquids.
+Supplements cover a broader classification of products and are taken in many forms, including tablets, capsules, soft gels, gel caps, powders, bars, gummies, and liquids.

 What Are The Two Types Of Vitamins?